sjorsvanheuveln/hashcash/README.md

 ### Mining and Verification ###
 The proof of work is expensive, but the solutions are easy to verify.
-This idea was put into the Bitcoin protocol as new blocks need to mined through expensive calculation but new blocks can be easily verified.
+This idea was put into the Bitcoin protocol as new blocks need to mined through expensive calculation but can be easily verified.